nomaanulhasan/nomaanulhasan/README.md

 ## I'm a Front-End UI Developer!

 - 🔭 I'm currently working on [my portfolio website's ReactJs version with GatsbyJs][website]!
-- 🌱 I’m currently learning ReactJs ji:ReactJs
+- 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects